My Evening

 You speak.
 The app notices who.

-You don’t name people.
-You don’t tag, classify, or fill in a profile.
-You just say what you’d say to a friend — “thank you to my wife for breakfast,” “for my dad calling on Sunday” — and the names quietly find their place.
-A year from now, the people who held you up are visible in your own words.
+You never tag anyone.
+You just say what you'd say to a friend: "thank you to my wife for breakfast," "for my dad calling on Sunday."
+The names quietly find their place.
+Months pass, and a handful of them keep coming back.
+The people who actually hold you up become impossible to miss.

 Anatomy of one quiet year